 - To begin, pre-heat your oven to 375 degrees F.

 - Prepare a square baking dish by spreading room temperature butter over the bottom and the sides of the dish.

 - Cut the apples into small pieces and add to a small bowl.

 - Stir together the apple pieces, vanilla, sugar and maple syrup.

 - Sprinkle with a little flour or cornstarch and stir again.

-- Work the butter into the dry ingredients with a fork until evenly distributed.
+- Work the butter into the dry ingredients with a fork until it’s evenly distributed.

-- Layer the apple mixture on the bottom of a square baking dish.
+- Layer the apple mixture on the bottom of the baking dish.

 - Sprinkle the oat and butter topping over the apples.